What Are Ducks?

 Iron.
-One serving of duck meat will give you half of your needed daily iron intake.
-Iron is an essential mineral that your body needs to create energy and growth.
-It is necessary to make hemoglobin.
+One duck breast has 3.74 grams of iron, which is about 14% of the daily value for iron (18 grams).
+Iron is necessary to make hemoglobin.
 This protein carries oxygen within red blood cells.

 Omega fatty acids.
 Duck poultry is an excellent source of short-chain omega-3 fatty acids and a good source of omega-6 fats.

-Studies show that ducks’ systems convert short-chain omega-3s (such as ALA, or alpha-linolenic acids) and convert them into long-chain Omega-3s (such as DHA, or docosahexaenoic acid).
-Long-chain omega-3s can help to prevent chronic diseases including various types of cancer, cardiovascular diseases, mental illnesses, psoriasis, and asthma.
+Studies show that ducks’ systems convert short-chain omega-3s (such as ALA, or alpha-linolenic acids) into long-chain omega-3s (such as DHA, or docosahexaenoic acid).
+Long-chain omega-3s can help prevent chronic diseases including various types of cancer, cardiovascular diseases, mental illnesses, psoriasis, and asthma.

 Safely Handling Duck Poultry